mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-assigning-names.md

 > We don't really need the 'abstract' modifier; however, it is very useful because it forces the derived classes to override these properties.

-We then declared a variable `theme` of the type `IStylesheet<Theme>`.
+We then declared a variable `theme` of the type `Theme`.
 This is the same type that is returned from the `$activate` function.
 Although we didn't activate any styles, declaring a variable of this type tells the TypeScript compiler that it will have access to all the names and rules defined in `Theme`.
-So, we can now write our rendering code and use `theme.classes.label` as a CSS class name.
+So, we can now write our rendering code and use `theme.label.name` as a CSS class name.

 We then defined two classes - `BlueTheme` and `BeigeTheme` - which derived from the abstract `Theme` class and override the abstract properties with different styles.
 Then we activates the `BlueTheme` class as our initial theme.